P/E RATIO: [PASS]

 The EPS growth rate for the current quarter, 107.52% must be greater than or equal to the historical growth which is 48.05%.
 Since this is not the case GILD would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 GILD, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $1.66, $1.77, $1.64, $1.81, and $7.35, fails this test.

 LONG-TERM EPS GROWTH: [PASS]

 One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
-GILD's long-term growth rate of 7.09%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+GILD's long-term growth rate of 48.05%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.